geerlingguy/ansible-role-gitlab/README.md

 [![Build Status](https://travis-ci.org/geerlingguy/ansible-role-gitlab.svg?branch=master)](https://travis-ci.org/geerlingguy/ansible-role-gitlab)

-Installs GitLab, a Ruby-based front-end to Git, on any RHEL/CentOS Linux system.
+Installs GitLab, a Ruby-based front-end to Git, on any RedHat or Debian-based linux system.

 GitLab's default administrator account details are below; be sure to login immediately after installation and change these credentials!